 Person - An individual, household, firm, partnership, corporation, company, society, association, or legal entity, and any officer, agent, or employee thereof.

-Permanent identification - registered microchip, or registered tattoo.
+Permanent identification - Registered microchip, or registered tattoo.

-Pet Store - An establishment that, in whole or in part, offers animals, for sale or resale, or sells animals to consumers or wholesalers.
+Pet Store - An establishment that, in whole or in part, offers animals, except companion animals, for sale or resale, or sells animals to consumers or wholesalers.